-When a student receives 5 unexcused absences or the hourly equivalent in any semester, the Attendance Officer will follow the district's policy to address barriers to the student's attendance.

-When a student is absent more than 20 days per year or the hourly equivalent and any portion of the absences is unexcused, the Attendance Officer may file a report with the county attorney of the county in which the student resides.
-For example, if the student accumulates 19 days of excused absences due to documented illness and is tardy one time, the Attendance Officer may file a report with the appropriate county attorney.
+When a student receives 5 unexcused absences or the hourly equivalent in any semester, the Attendance Officer may/shall follow the district's policy to address barriers to the student's attendance.
+When a student is absent more than 20 days per year or the hourly equivalent and any portion of the absences is unexcused, the Attendance Officer may/shall file a report with the county attorney of the county in which the student resides.